MatthewKennedy/spree_blogs/README.md

 ## ToDo

-- Add Author to posts
+- Add ability for admin to view yet unpublished pages
-- Add recent posts
 - Add page caching
 - Write tests
+- Move some logic from views to helpers.
 - Have a good tidy up.

 ## Contributing